rwieruch/blog_robinwieruch_content/webpack-advanced-setup-tutorial.md

 <hr class="section-divider">

-You have seen how Webpack can be used to bundle your web application in a sophistiacted way.
+You have seen how Webpack can be used to bundle your web application in a sophisticated way.
 It helps you to automate certain steps and to optimize your build process.
 You can find the finished project on {{% a_blank "GitHub" "https://github.com/rwieruch/webpack-advanced-setup" %}}.
 If you have any other internal plugins or libraries that you are using with Webpack, let me know about them in the comments below.

 {{% read_more "How to set up React with Webpack and Babel" "https://www.robinwieruch.de/minimal-react-webpack-babel-setup/" %}}